 Request a school astronomy night and our members will set up a variety of telescopes so school children and their parents can observe and learn about the night sky.

-For primary school children we recommend selecting dates when the moon is visible in the early evening, preferably in the period extending from about 4 days prior to the lunar first quarter through to about two days before full moon.
-We suggest checking moon rise and set times here to find suitable dates each month.
+For primary school children we recommend selecting dates when the moon is visible in the early evening, preferably in the period extending from about 4 days prior to the lunar first-quarter through to about three days before full moon.
+Due to the heavy light pollution of Brisbane’s skies it is challenging to find and display much less bright nebulae and star clusters that may capture the attention of younger children.
+As a result we recommend selecting dates near first quarter Moon.
+See our 2022 suggested dates below.

 High school students may be more interested in deeper space objects and any date beyond three or four days either side of the full moon would be suitable.
 However please be aware of the profound impact that city light pollution has on the ability to observe faint and very distant objects from within metropolitan Brisbane.